bpucker/AhaGenome/README.md

 ## Removal of spurious markers
 This scripts removed single markers which are apparently misplaced on the wrong linkage group.
 Input and output are BED files.
+This script also removes genetic markers with an identical genetic position i.e. no recombination between two adjacent markers.

 remove_spurious_markers.py